msurdek/School/README.md

 Courses from the second half of my program will be more structured and complete.

+Final deliverables will have the naming convention "Surdek ........" such as ""Surdek Final Project.odt.

 Examples can be found of work in R, Python, SQL, statistics, and data visualization.

 Here is some recommended viewing: